 Rugs can improve the decor in an instant, and that goes for every room.
-The kitchen may not be the first place of choice for adding a rug, but it can go a long way to add a decorative element, particularly in more neutral white kitchens and cream kitchens, like the scheme above.
+The kitchen may not be the first place of choice for adding a rug, but it can go a long way to add a decorative element, particularly in more neutral white kitchens.

 Rugs can be a great way to add colour and pattern to a kitchen without having to replace or alter the existing flooring.
 A great way to do this on even more of a budget is switch things up: rather than buy new, simply swap rugs from another room.

 A new coat of colour is always a brilliant way to instantly transform a room.
-This trendy modern kitchen and living space is lifted by the bright colours.
 You can do this on a budget – simply shop around for the best price on paint and opt for a feature wall, to save on the amount you need to buy.

-Even thinking about a clever use of paint, such as around windows, door frames or storage alcoves to highlight key details, meaning even less paint needed.
+With DIY kitchen ideas, think cleverly about your paint use.
+Think about just touching up around windows, door frames or storage alcoves to highlight key details, meaning even less paint needed.

 A cover up job is a great way to hide a multitude of sins in a kitchen.
 Don't like the look of the washing machine?
 Is the front of the open shelving starting to irritate you?
 Simply cover it over with a chic curtain.

-Top tip: Save on costs and simply cut some fabric to fashion your curtain.
+Save on costs and use DIY kitchen ideas by cutting some fabric to fashion your curtain.
 Tack a hem along the top to thread onto a piece of cord at the top to act as the runner on which to pull it over.

 Sounds so simple, but trust us when we say it's so effective!
 From tea towels and oven mitts to aprons and washing up gloves, the everyday textiles and accessories we use in the kitchen are always on show and can help to add decoration.